RaimundoDiaz/google-wallet-passes/article.md

 ### Generating Add to Wallet Link

-Finally we can generate the addToWallet link for the created pass
+After creating the pass, we can generate an "Add to Wallet" link that users can use to add the pass to their Google Wallet:

 `loyaltyPass.js`